-11.2.5 Current Digital-to-analog Converter (IDAC)
+11.5.6 Current Digital-to-analog Converter (IDAC)

-See the IDAC component datasheet in PSoC Creator for full electrical specifications and APIs.
+All specifications are based on use of the low-resistance IDAC output pins (see Pin Descriptions on page 10 for details).
+See the IDAC component data sheet in PSoC Creator for full electrical specifications and APIs.